hyperledger/besu-docs/docs/Concepts/Privacy/Privacy-Overview.md

     with a consensus mechanism supporting transaction finality.
 For example, [IBFT 2.0](../../HowTo/Configure/Consensus-Protocols/IBFT.md).

 !!!
 Caution
-    Do not use [pruning](../Pruning.md) if you plan to make private transactions.
+    If you plan to use private transactions, do not use [pruning](../Pruning.md).

 ## Private Transaction Manager